 We recognize the current and deferred tax consequences of all transactions that have been recognized in the financial statements using the provisions of the enacted tax laws.
 Current income tax expense represents our estimated taxes to be paid or refunded for the current period and includes income tax expense related to our uncertain tax positions, as well as tax-related interest and penalties.
 Deferred tax assets and liabilities are determined based on differences between the financial reporting and tax basis of assets and liabilities and are measured using the enacted tax rates and laws that will be in effect when the differences are expected to reverse.
 We record valuation allowances to reduce deferred tax assets to the amount that is more likely than not to be realized.
-We record the effect of remeasuring deferred tax assets and liabilities due to a change in tax rates or laws as a component of income tax expense related to continuing operations for the period in which the change is enacted.
-We subsequently release income tax effects stranded in AOCI using a portfolio approach.
+We record valuation allowances to refunded in AOCI using a portfolio approach.
 Income tax benefits are recognized when, based on their technical merits, they are more likely than not to be sustained upon examination.
-The amount recognized is the largest amount of benefit that is more likely than not to be realized upon settlement.
-See "Note 15-Income Taxes" for additional details.
+The amount recognized is the largest amount of benefit that is more likely than not to be realized.